-ClimateandRiskZones/ClimateZoneIECC specifies the IECC climate zone(s) for years required by the ERI 301 Standard.
+The ClimateandRiskZones/ClimateZoneIECC element specifies the IECC climate zone(s) for years required by the ERI 301 Standard.

-ClimateandRiskZones/WeatherStation specifies the EnergyPlus weather file (EPW) to be used in the simulation.
-The WeatherStation/WMO must be one of the acceptable WMO station numbers found in the weather/data.csv file.
+The ClimateandRiskZones/WeatherStation element specifies the EnergyPlus weather file (EPW) to be used in the simulation.
+The WeatherStation/WMO must be one of the acceptable TMY3 WMO station numbers found in the weather/data.csv file.